abinit/abinit/doc/mkdocs-tutorials/base3.md

 ## Computing the total energy of silicon at fixed number of k points

-_Before beginning, you might consider to work in a different subdirectory as for lesson_base1 or lesson_base2 .
-Why not "Work3" ?_
+*Before beginning, you might consider to work in a different subdirectory as for lesson_base1 or lesson_base2 .
+Why not "Work3"?*

 The file ~abinit/tests/tutorial/Input/tbase3_x.files lists the file names and root names.
 You can copy it in the Work3 directory and change it as you did for the tbase1_x.files and tbase2_x.files files.
 You can also copy the file ~abinit/tests/tutorial/Input/tbase3_1.in in Work3.
 This is your input file.

+{% dialog tests/tutorial/Input/tbase3_1.in %}

 You should edit it, read it carefully, have a look at the following "new" input variables, and their explanation:

 * [[rprim]]